nextest-rs/future-queue/README.md

 ## Minimum supported Rust version (MSRV)

-The minimum supported Rust version is **Rust 1.56.**
+The minimum supported Rust version is **Rust 1.70.** At any time, at least the last six months of Rust stable releases are supported.

-The MSRV will likely not change in the medium term, but while this crate is a pre-release (0.x.x) it may have its MSRV bumped in a patch release.
+While this crate is a pre-release (0.x.x) it may have its MSRV bumped in a patch release.
 Once this crate has reached 1.x, any MSRV bump will be accompanied with a new minor version.

 ## Notes